Wondering how to use a menstrual cup?

 Light exercise and walking can even reduce pain from cramps!

-But listen to your body.
+But make sure to listen to your body.
 We aren’t made to go full-throttle all month long.
 Energy levels change throughout your cycle, and you might need more rest during your period.

 Love yourself and give yourself the self-care you need!
-(You can read more about some quick and easy ways to do self-care here.
+(You can read more here about some quick and easy ways to do self-care.
 And yes- eating chocolate is in there.)

 Can I cut off the cup’s tail?